 At any time based on changes in the student’s condition, the home/hospital review committee may schedule a review of the student’s continued eligibility for home/hospital instruction.

-The Admissions and Release Committee (ARC) shall determine homebound placement for a student with disabilities.
+The Admissions and Release Committee (ARC) shall determine placement in home/hospital instruction for a student with disabilities.
 The 504 Team for a student may facilitate submission of an application to the review committee.

 Secondary Students